Freight Shipping from Dallas to El Paso

 How much does it cost to ship freight from Dallas to El Paso?

-Full truckload (FTL) rates from Dallas, TX to El Paso, TX currently range from $1,593-$1,964 for a standard dry van load over the 741-mile route.
+Full truckload (FTL) rates from Dallas, TX to El Paso, TX currently range $1,593-$1,964 (roughly $2.16-$2.65 per mile over 741 miles).
 LTL shipments typically cost $608-$1,030 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Dallas to El Paso?

-Standard FTL transit from Dallas to El Paso is approximately 13 hrs by truck over 741 miles.
+Standard FTL transit from Dallas to El Paso is approximately 13 hrs by truck over 741 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Alliance Intermodal (Fort Worth) to BNSF El Paso Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Dallas to El Paso freight?